 The Skeksis Treasurer, counts gifts.
 Nobody dared to approach him without some offering.
 Because his greed was so great and his speech so limited, the only way he got his way was extravagant bribery.

 The loyal soldiers of the Skeksis.
-They appear to be Golem-like creatures that are animated through the power of the dark crystal.
-When the dark power of the crystal was healed the Garthim fell apart to reveal nothing but hollow shells.
-They were probably created by the Skeksis themselves after the shattering of the crystal to serve and protect them.
-They were used to carry out genocide against the Gelfling race.
+They appear to be Golem-like creatures that are animated through the power of the Dark Crystal.
+When the dark power of the Crystal was healed the Garthim fell apart to reveal nothing but hollow shells.
+They were probably created by the Skeksis themselves after the shattering of the Crystal to serve and protect them.
+They were used to genocide the Gelflings.

 She is the very essence of the world of Thra itself.
 An old hermit woman with a gorilla-like face who lives in a brain-shaped observatory atop a mountain, Aughra is wise and experienced enough to know the joy of the world before the takeover by the Skeksis.

-- Ambiguous Gender: The character is meant to be a combination of male and female genders, but may be far less disturbing to the audience due to her sounding like a bossy old battleaxe of a grandmother.
+- Ambiguous Gender: The character is meant to be a combination of male and female genders, but still sounds like a bossy old battleaxe of a grandmother and has visible breasts.

 - Eye Scream: She can remove her own eyeball at will and use it like a remote camera.
 While it doesn't hurt her, it certainly is weird.